carpentries-incubator/geospatial-python/episodes/05-access-data.md

 on the downloading time.
 More information on the COG format can be found [here](https://www.cogeo.org).
 :::

 In order to get data for a specific location you can add longitude latitude coordinates (World Geodetic System 1984 EPSG:4326) in your request.
 In order to do so we are using the `shapely` library to define a geometrical point.
-Below we have included a center point for the island of Rhodes, which is the location of interest for our case study (i.e. Longitude: 27.95 | Latitude 36.20).
+Below we have included a point on the island of Rhodes, which is the location of interest for our case study (i.e. Longitude: 27.95 | Latitude 36.20).

 ```python
 from shapely.geometry import Point